Ahmed-Issa-hub/Sales-Dashboard-Power-bi/README.md

 ### 📌 Project Title & Overview

     📊 This project leverages Power Query for data preparation and cleaning, and Power BI for creating interactive visualizations.
-The focus is on transforming raw, unstructured data into a clean and analysis-ready format, followed by building insightful dashboards to uncover trends and patterns.
+The focus is on transforming raw,unstructured data into a clean and analysis-ready format, followed by building insightful dashboards to uncover trends and patterns.

 ### 🎯 Objectives